microsoft/code-with-engineering-playbook/retrospectives/readme.md

 A single-day iteration retrospective will usually take **15-30 minutes**.

-The scrum master or engineering manager will lead these short retrospectives.
+The scrum lead or engineering manager will lead these short retrospectives.

 1. Set the stage.
     1. Remind everyone of the team's working agreement for daily retrospectives.